alperozisik/router/data.md

 console.log(page.routing.getData("key1")); // x
 console.log(page.routing.getData("key2")); // y
 ```

+All query parameter keys and values are string.

 ## Scaffold parameter
 Those parameters are defind within the scaffold of the route.